 Required for students on academic probation.
 Designed to assist students with the transition to higher education.
 Topics will include study strategies, time management, and self-motivation techniques.
+Students must complete the course with a C or better, or they will be required to take the course again the following semester.
 Students cannot withdraw from this class.